Does Peter Brabeck-Letmathe believe that water is a human right?

 He is also the leader of the World Economic Forum Water Initiative, an influential public-private partnership that explores possible solutions to water scarcity and encourages stakeholder dialogue and collaboration.

-Since 2012 he has led a water blog that aims to stimulate debate on the issue of water availability around the world.
 He regularly writes about his activities to drive the issue of water scarcity and access to water up the public policy agenda, such as advocating for universal access to safe drinking water by 2025 at the latest.

 So why have some organisations started a petition against Nestlé?